bobbiejwilson/wd_s/README.md

 ### Getting Started

+* Run `npm install` to install Grunt and it's dependencies
+* Run `bower install` to install all framework dependencies

 You'll need to change all instances of the names: `_s`.

 * Search for: `'_s'` and replace with: `'project-name'`